maggishaggy/ppi-network-annotation/README.rst

     The file may contain other columns too, but the indices and names of the above columns must be entered to the configuration file.

-3. A configuration file.
-The path to the file is input at the beginning of the program.
-Details can be found under README_CONFIGURATION.md

 HOW TO RUN
 ----------